To view course descriptions scroll down to the desired entry. You may also view Mathematics and Statistics course listings.

 CS 332 Web Programming The course introduces terminology of the Web and the Hypertext Markup Language (HTML) as well as concepts of distributed computing, including client-side and server-side programming.
 Prerequisite: Computer Science 219 or permission of the instructor.

 CS 340 Software Engineering This course examines the problem of creating reliable, maintainable software systems.
 It introduces modern tools and strategies for design, version control, testing, debugging, and documentation of software.
 To develop software design skills students will implement a large team based softwar project.

 CS 345 Database Systems This course introduces core concepts of database systems and how data is logically organized, physically stored on a digital device, and subsequently processed and queried.
 The primary focus is on the relational model and SQL (Structured Query Language) in the context of a real relational database management system.
 Other topics include nonrelational data models, privacy, security, performance, and reliability.
 Students will explore a real world database problem by designing and then implementing a team project culminating in an end of semester presentation.
 Prerequisite: CS256 (Data Structures).

 CS 362 Algorithm Analysis Students learn techniques and methods for designing, analyzing and testing the efficiency and performance of computer algorithms.
 The course also includes an introduction to the theory of polynomial reducibility.
 Prerequisite: CS 256 and Math 280.

 CS 364 Programming Languages This course consists of two parts: a comparison of various computer languages and their uses, and a study of the concepts and organization of computer languages.
-Prerequisite: CS 220 or 256.
+Prerequisite: CS 256.

 CS 370 Operating Systems An introduction to computer system design and use.
 Topics may include assemblers, interpreters, compilers, loaders, macro-processors and operating systems.
 Prerequisite: CS 220.